 Amy Bornemeier, Vice President for Early Childhood Programs

 Amy Bornemeier is the Vice President for Early Childhood Programs at Nebraska Children and Families Foundation and has been with the organization since August 2013.
 As Sixpence Administrator, Amy has been responsible for supporting the Sixpence Early Learning Fund Board of Trustees and administering the grants to 34 communities to offer, in partnership with school districts and other local entities, programs for at-risk infants and toddlers.
-These Sixpence public-private partnership programs operate through three models: center-based early care and education, home based family engagement, and child care partnerships.
+These Sixpence public-private partnership programs operate through three models: center-based early care and education, home based family engagement, and school-child care partnerships.